All Summer Long (The Beach Boys song)

 "All Summer Long" is a song written by Brian Wilson and Mike Love for the American rock band the Beach Boys.
 It was released on their 1964 album All Summer Long, and as a single in the UK in February 1965.

 Composition

 According to AllMusic, "All Summer Long" contains beguiling teen fantasy lyrics; the narrative catalogs a series of happy events enjoyed by a guy and his girlfriend during the summer and punctuates them with the observation "every now and then we hear our song/we been having fun all summer long."
-The cheery sentiment of the lyrics carries over to the melody whose swirling bounciness provides a solid musical backdrop for the narrative's sunny tone, while its instrumental track is driven by boogie-woogie piano lines and some xylophone hooks.
-According to Songfacts, the instrument used is not a xylophone but rather a marimba.
+The cheery sentiment of the lyrics carries over to the melody whose swirling bounciness provides a solid musical backdrop for the narrative's sunny tone, while its instrumental track is driven by boogie-woogie piano lines and marimba hooks.

 Personnel

 Track details courtesy of session archivist Craig Slowinski.